MikeySaw/pokemon_generation/README.md

 This will run the `dummy training` process based on a `dummy image` and a `dummy txt`. \
 You will see the generated images `sample_0.png`, if the code is executed correctly.
-__Alert!You need to work on a very expensive server if you want to test this code!(at least 24GB RAM)__
+__Alert!🚨 You need to work on a very expensive server if you want to test this code!(at least 24GB RAM)__

 ### Data Download Part 🚚 <a href="#top">[Back to Top]</a>